VGP/vgp-assembly/tutorials/DNAnexus_workflow_1.6_tutorial.md

 ```

 In addition to the input files, you will need to know the restriction enzymes used to generate the data.
 For `fArcCen1`,
 the sequences are `GATC` since the restriction enzyme employed was MboI.
-This infomation is reported in the `re_bases.txt` file in the folder with the HiC reads.
+This information is reported in the `re_bases.txt` file in the folder with the HiC reads.

 Before starting with the Salsa step, if more than one pair of reads are present in the HiC folder (like in this example), all the _R1_ reads must be concatenated in one file, while the _R2_ reads must be concatenated in other.
 To do this, click the green button `Start Analysis` in your working project, and search and select the **File Concatenator** applet.
-The input of the applet are all the _R1_ files in the `phase` folder.
+The inputs of the applet are all the _R1_ files in the `phase` folder.
 Next, under `Workflow Actions`, select `Set Output Folder`, and specify the `phase` folder as output folder.
 Click `Run as Analysis...` to launch the applet.
 Finally, you need to **repeat this proceeding for the _R2_ reads** (please be sure of selecting the _R2_ reads **in the same order** the _R1_ reads were selected).

 Copy the latest version of the **scaffold_4_salsa** workflow from VGP tools into your project as explained before.
 The workflow performs the following steps: